I have a Queen bed, yet every night finds me sleeping on one of the sides.

 See what I did there?
-A sentence with “follow” immediately followed by my Twitter and Instagram accounts?
+A sentence with “follow” immediately followed by social media accounts?
 Yeah.
-Okay, so now that we’re done with formalities and cringy-level bad puns, I want to say hello myself.
-So, um, well...
+Okay, so now that we’re done with formalities and terrible puns, I want to say hello myself, so…

 My name is Alejandra.
 Middle name: Mía.
 Father’s last name: Rivera.
 Mother’s last name: Flaviá.
 I mostly go by Ale.
 I’ve also been called “Mía” by family, “chica” by friends, “Pum” by my papi, “Chiii” by mami, “baby” by lovers, “idiota” by my sisters, “Ms. Rivera” by bank employees, “You, there” by strangers, “Flavia” by people who didn’t read my name in the right order, and “Meow” by my rather large cat.

 But I mostly go by Ale.